fokx/socks2http/README.md

 # e.g.
 # forward a socks5 server listening at localhost:9050 as an http proxy at localhost:10050
 socks2http --from 9050 --to 10050
+# if socks5 requires authentication:
+socks2http --from 9050 --to 10050 --auth-username myusername --auth-password mypassword
 # forward multiple socks5 servers listening at localhost:2000, :2001, :2002, using random switch policy
 socks2http --from 2000 2001 2002 --to 10050